Yichuans/presentation/student.md

 <!-- .slide: data-background="pp.png" -->
 <a target='_blank' href='http://www.protectedplanet.net'>protected planet</a>
 <!-- only way to allow new page -->
+Note: much of the evaluation we do rely on it.
+DEMO

 ### Comparative Analysis

 For biodiversity nominations

+Note: unbiased, impartial, independent expert assessment.
+Data driven, literature...

 ### Online prototype for spatial screening
 <!-- .slide: data-background="ca.png" -->
 <a target='_blank' href='http://whca.noip.me'>comparative analysis</a>

+Note: enable others to look at nomination, costly process

 <!--============== monitoring -->